Skip to content

 Check for the existence of a particular file.

-bool file_exists(string file_path);
+bool file_exists(const string&in file_path);

 Arguments: